Best daily deals

 The MDR-7506 headphones lying on a table

 As a set of over-ear headphones, the MDR-7506 is quite slim and fits differently than a lot of contemporary studio headphones.
-By design there is virtually no distance between the ears and the foam that covers the drivers.
-While the vinyl wrapped ear cups can heat up, the fit works well with just the right amount of clamp and hardly any pressure from the foam suffused headband.
+By design, there is virtually no distance between the ears and the foam that covers the drivers.
+While the vinyl-wrapped ear cups can heat up, the fit works well with just the right amount of clamp and hardly any pressure from the foam-suffused headband.
 Strangely the fit feels a little similar to on-ear headphones; the driver (covered by thin foam) rests almost on your ear.
-Meanwhile, the ear cup sits partly around the ear, but also a little on the ear too.
+Meanwhile, the ear cup sits partly around the ear but also a little on the ear.

 The Sony MDR-7506 headphones sitting next to some of my favorite instruments.

-It’s nice to see some holdovers from 1991, like metal on the outer housing around the drivers, an internal metal notched headband, and screws which indicate some repairability.
-While the coiled cable exudes durability, it also feels like its heft can tug at flimsier 21st century technology.
-Be careful where you let it rest so it does not tug at, or apply pressure to connection points.
+It’s nice to see some holdovers from 1991, like metal on the outer housing around the drivers, an internal metal notched headband, and screws that indicate some repairability.
+While the coiled cable exudes durability, it also feels like its heft can tug at flimsier 21st-century technology.
+Be careful where you let it rest so it does not tug at or apply pressure to connection points.
 Otherwise, it’s a set and forget situation with the MDR-7506—exactly the goal of this kind of headset.

 Because Sony designed the MDR 7506 with a bevy of screws and replaceable parts, it’s one of the more fixable headsets available.
 Sony used to even ship the headset with service guides for maintenance.
 Because of its age and popularity, quite a few resources—some free—exist for repair and replacement parts.